 Vitamin C is an essential nutrient in the treatment of colds.
 Thanks to vitamin C, the immune system will be provided with enough of this important nutrient to function optimally.

 However, taking too much vitamin C can cause diarrhea.
-In addition, people with iron-related health problems, such as iron overload, will increase the ability to absorb iron.
+Not only that, people with iron-related health problems, such as iron overload, vitamin C will increase the ability to absorb iron.
 In rare cases, this can cause iron poisoning.
-To reduce this risk, people should prioritize getting vitamin C through their diet instead of taking supplements.
+To reduce this risk, people should prioritize taking vitamin C through diet instead of taking supplements.

 Too much zinc